Public servants express 'zero faith' in Phoenix damages claims process after long waits | CBC News

 The Treasury Board of Canada Secretariat said in an emailed statement it doesn't comment on specific cases.

-Spokesperson Martin Potvin wrote that depending on the complexity of the claim, it could take up to "several months" to process a claim.
+Spokesperson Martin Potvin wrote that depending on the complexity of the claim, it could take up to "several months" to process.